Bruin-Dev/Intelygenz/docs/SYSTEM_OVERVIEW.md

 It also updates Bruin tickets to keep support people posted about the changes in the dispatch requests.

-It acts as an intermediary between `dispatch-portal-frontend` and CTS & LIT APIs by providing a REST API with multiple endpoints that, once they receive a payload from the frontent side, it modifies its fields with the help of some mappers to match the formats expected by CTS and LIT and then forward those customized payloads to their APIs.
+It acts as an intermediary between `dispatch-portal-frontend` and CTS & LIT APIs by providing a REST API with multiple endpoints that, once they receive a payload from the frontend side, it modifies its fields with the help of some mappers to match the formats expected by CTS and LIT and then forward those customized payloads to their APIs.

 The following [diagram](https://app.diagrams.net/#G16slq1OcvjBmFVygq6jhC9DlpAMvcZS2W) shows the dependencies or interactions of this microservice with the others.